Best of Bolivia

-Set aside a month or longer to acclimatize to the high altitude, take in one of Bolivia’s signature treks, climb a peak, do a mountain-bike trip or simply dive into Bolivian culture.
+Set aside five weeks to acclimatize to the high altitude, take in one of Bolivia’s signature treks, climb a peak, do a mountain-bike trip or simply dive into Bolivian culture.

 From La Paz you can choose from a variety of day trips, including a visit to Tiwanaku or hiking in nearby Chacaltaya or Valle de la Luna.
 The adventurous can take on the Takesi or Choro Treks, or ride a bike (or bus) down the World’s Most Dangerous Road to Coroico in the Yungas.
 Next head north to Rurrenabaque and the famous Parque Nacional Madidi – depending on your time and budget you can get here by land, air or boat.
 Take the time to explore this wild, little-trodden utopia.
-From ‘Rurre,' you can fly or take a boat to some of the more remote parks, like the Reserva Biosférica del Beni or simply head over to Santa Cruz.
-From here you’ll kick off a multi-day road trip through the Jesuit Missions Circuit, curling back around via Santa Cruz to the unique ruins near the cooler-than-thou village of Samaipata and the spectacular Parque Nacional & Área de Uso Múltiple Amboró.
+From ‘Rurre,' take a bus to Trinidad, where you can kick back for a few days, eating river fish and seeing a museum or two, before heading by plane or bus to Santa Cruz.
+From here you’ll kick off a multiday road trip through the Jesuit Mission Circuit, curling back around via Santa Cruz to the unique ruins near the hippie village of Samaipata and the spectacular Parque Nacional & Área de Uso Múltiple Amboró.
 Head up to Cochabamba for good market buys.
 From there you’ll start gaining some altitude as you pass through the culturally charged towns of Sucre and Potosí.
 After you’ve had your fill of these colonial masterpieces, cruise down to wine country near Tarija for a few days of warm weather, wine and chilled-to-perfection zen.
 You can then loop across to Tupiza for a day or two of mountain biking, while you arrange your four-day Salar de Uyuni trip, going the back way to avoid the crowds.
-On the way back toward La Paz, adventurous spirits may wish to stop near Curahuara de Carangas, before heading on to the high-plains wonderland of Parque Nacional Sajama, where hot springs and wildlife-watching await.
+On the way back toward La Paz, adventurous spirits may wish to stop near Curahuara de Carangas, before heading on to the high-plains wonderland of Parque Nacional Sajama, where hot springs and wildlife watching await.

-If you've still got time, continue through La Paz to Copacabana for a day or two of beachfront fun on Lake Titicaca.
+If you still have time, continue through La Paz to Copacabana for a day or two of beachfront fun on Lake Titicaca.
 Cruise over on the ferry, stopping at Isla de la Luna for an afternoon on your way to Isla del Sol.
 It’d be easy to spend five days here, trekking to lost valleys, ruins and small indigenous villages.

 - 2 weeks

-Trapped between the heights of the Andes and the Amazon, this fascinating area is a trekkers', climbers', hikers' and bikers' wonderland.
+Trapped between the heights of the Andes and the Amazon, this fascinating area is a trekking, climbing, hiking and biking wonderland.

 - 3 weeks

 This trip will get you away from the main tourist track and into Bolivia’s warm southern comforts.
-Along the way, there are a few trekking options, interesting cultural centers and energetic cityscapes.
+Along the way, there are a few hiking options, interesting cultural centers and energetic cityscapes.

 - 4 weeks

 Start in Santa Cruz, a sophisticated and cosmopolitan city with a dreamy (sometimes steamy) climate and tropical atmosphere.
-Dip into the urban culture for a while and party with the rich kids in the discotecas.
-From here fly or catch the overnight bus to Trinidad, a sleepy town with a pretty plaza.
-With enough time, the boat trip down the Río Mamoré from Trinidad to Guayaramerín is highly recommended as a way to soak up the Amazon jungle vibe.
-If you don’t have the time, stay in town for a bit, whirling around on a motorcycle for a local fish meal, a visit to a museum or two, and a much-needed siesta or three – it gets hot.
+Dip into the urban culture for a while and party with the rich kids in the discotecas, or take a day trip to nearby gardens or waterfalls.
+From here fly or catch the overnight bus to Trinidad, a growing town with a pretty plaza.
+Stay in town for a bit, whirl around on a motorcycle for a local fish meal, take a visit to a museum or two and have a much-needed siesta or three – it gets hot.

 A three-hour bus ride will take you to the Jesuit mission village of San Ignacio de Moxos – if possible, plan your trip around the town’s colorful, not-to-be-missed festival in July.
-From here, wildlife-watchers should make a detour via El Porvenir into Reserva Biosférica del Beni, where the trained eye can spot up to 500 unique species of birds, including a cornucopia of herons and egrets, along with prayerful cormorants, wings spread in apparent supplication.
-There are around 100 different mammals in the reserve, also home to the Chimane tribe.
+From here, wildlife-watchers should make a detour via El Porvenir into Reserva de la Biosféra Estación Biológica del Beni, where the trained eye can spot up to 500 unique species of birds, including a cornucopia of herons and egrets, along with prayerful cormorants, with wings spread in apparent supplication.
+There are around 100 different mammals in the reserve, which is also home to the Chimane tribe.